Are you looking for a WordPress membership plugin?

 And plugins with encrypted code can also interfere with your customization options.

-If your site gets a bug and it needs fixing by your developer, they won’t be able to make the necessary changes because the problem lies inside a big ol' mess of encrypted code.
+If your site gets a bug and it needs fixing by your developer, they won’t be able to make the necessary changes.
+The problem lies inside a big ol' mess of encrypted code.

 So, before you choose your membership plugin, it’s really important to find out if it contains encrypted code.